manojgowdaac/Devops_projects/vpc-terraform-github-actions-main/README.md

 This project serves as a starting point for your infrastructure automation journey, providing a basic structure and guidelines to build upon.

-## Prerequisites
-Before you begin, ensure you have the following prerequisites:

-* GitHub Account
-* Terraform installed on your local machine.
-* Access to a cloud provider account (e.g., AWS, Azure, Google Cloud) and necessary API credentials.